untoldengine/UntoldEngine/docs/Architecture/assetFormat.md

 - `entityId` must be present in the entity table
 - `payloadPathOffset` must resolve to a non-empty string
 - `lodCount <= 4`; `occluderShrinkMeters` and `swapDistanceMeters` are non-negative
-- registration onto the mesh twin and capture exposure live in the `.usplat` header, not here; this record holds what the scene author tunes
+- registration onto the mesh twin and capture exposure live in the `.untoldgs` header, not here; this record holds what the scene author tunes
 - a file whose only geometry is a splat may omit the vertex and index chunks